noc1asg/nd064_course_1/README.md

 { https://classroom.udacity.com/courses/ud064/lessons/a75dca92-92d7-4301-b250-53dd5320e7a8/concepts/e87aa5a7-52da-4a84-8196-8b5a923dba7e }

-1. ## Exercise 1 : adding endpoints
+1. ## Exercise 1 : endpoints for app status
 Extend the Python Flask application with /status and /metrics endpoints, considering the following requirements:
 - Both endpoints should return an HTTP 200 status code
 - Both endpoints should return a JSON response e.g. {"user": "admin"}.
 (Note: the JSON response can be hardcoded at this stage)